SqrtMinusOne/sqrtminusone.github.io/content/posts/2021-04-07-org-python.md

 ### Images {#images}

-Image output should work out of box.
+Image output should work out of the box.
 Run `M-x org-toggle-inline-images` (`C-c C-x C-v`) after the execution to see the image inline.

 ```text
 #+begin_src python